Brian-FullStack/CI_MS1_ICE/README.md

 1. As a site owner I want a professional responsive website.
 2. As a site owner I want to showcase the facilities at our climbing gym.
 3. As a site owner I want to establish a first point of contact with customers.
-4. As a stie owner I want to have a point of contact with guests.
+4. As a site owner I want to have a way for customers to contact us.
-5. As a site owner I want to promote up coming events and training courses at our climbing
+5. As a site owner I want to promote up coming events and training courses at our climbing.

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser
-……………………………………………………………..
+……………………………………………………………
 ## Features
 ___________________________
 ### Common Features